ulywae/NeuNVS/README.md

 NeuNVS is a next-generation storage library for the ESP32, designed as a high-performance, intelligent alternative to the standard Preferences and EEPROM libraries.

-NeuNVS isn't just a simple wrapper around NVS; it is a Flash Management System built with the instinct to protect your ESP32 hardware from premature death caused by excessive write cycles (flash burnout).
+NeuNVS isn't just a simple wrapper around NVS, it is a Flash Management System built with the instinct to protect your ESP32 hardware from premature death caused by excessive write cycles (flash burnout).
 It doesn't just store data—it actively guards your hardware using an Intelligent Virtual Heat Meter algorithm.
 Much like a CPU's thermal protection system, it monitors write pressure and manages your Flash memory's longevity autonomously.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Platform: ESP32](https://img.shields.io/badge/Platform-ESP32-blue?logo=espressif&logoColor=white)](https://espressif.com)